sekika/swrcfit/doc/en/graph.md

 minx=0; maxx=0; # Range of X axis.
 Automatic for 0.
 miny=0; maxy=0; # Range of Y axis.
 Automatic for 0.
 ```
-By default, range of the x and y axes are determined automatically.
+By default, ranges of the x and y axes are determined automatically.
 It can be changed by setting these values.

 From here, setting of the text in the figure are shown.
 ```